-Concordia University Chicago’s faith community reflects the Lutheran tradition and is welcoming of other Christian denominations as well.
+Concordia University Chicago’s faith community reflects the Lutheran tradition with a welcoming of other Christian denominations as well.
 Within a Christian framework, students seek greater meaning in their spiritual and work lives—discovering ways to serve the greater good and mature in their faith.
 Growing in faith, students have opportunities to participate in a variety of service activities as well as daily chapel services, spiritual life campus ministries, and mission trips.

-CUC encourages all students to participate in extracurricular activities in order to develop leadership skills, form lifelong friendships, make a difference, and just to have fun.
+CUC encourages all students to participate in extracurricular activities in order to develop leadership skills, form lifelong friendships, make a difference, and just have fun.
 With 11 musical groups, more than 45 student clubs and organizations, and 200 programs sponsored yearly through Residential Life, there is always something to do on campus.

 Intercollegiate athletics provide students with opportunities to enhance their educational experience.
 With a commitment to overall well-being, sportsmanship, and best effort, the Athletics Department at CUC and its student-athletes bring pride and enthusiasm to the Concordia–Chicago community.

 Student life at CUC is never dull with activities like these: